JonathanMEdwards/subtext10/doc/language.md

 ### Replacing and aggregating

-A `for-each` structure will evaluate a `do` structure on each item of a series in order, resulting in an unsorted series with items containing the results in the same order.
+A `for-each` block will evaluate a `do` block on each item of a series in order, resulting in an unsorted series with items containing the results in the same order.
 If an item is rejected, it is left out of the result.
-The `for-all?` structure is like `for-each` except it rejects if the code structure rejects on any item, otherwise resulting in the replaced table.
-The `for-none?` structure does the opposite, rejecting if the code structure accepts any item, otherwise resulting in the input series.
+The `for-all?` block is like `for-each` except it rejects if the code block rejects on any item, otherwise resulting in the replaced table.
+The `for-none?` block does the opposite, rejecting if the code block accepts any item, otherwise resulting in the input series.
 For example:

 ```
 test {
   l = series{0} & 1 & 2 & 3

-  // replace each item with result of structure on it (like programal map)
+  // replace each item with result of block on it (like programal map)
   check l for-each {+ 1} =? (clear() & 2 & 3 & 4)

   // delete items on rejects (like programal filter)